Center for Healthcare Education

 The Speech-Language Pathology Online Prerequisite Series (SLP-OPS) at Sacred Heart University prepares students who have earned Bachelor’s degrees in other fields to apply for admission to graduate programs in SLP, at SHU and/or other universities.

 Completion of the SLP Online Prerequisite Series does NOT guarantee acceptance into the SHU SLP Master’s program.
 Students should research the admissions requirements of all the graduate programs to which they are applying.
 For instance, in the case of SHU's SLP Graduate program:

-- No more than 6 credits of SLP courses required for the 2-year track may be taken prior to applying for the 3-year track
+- No more than 6 credits of SLP prerequisite courses may be taken prior to applying for the 3-year track.

 SLP-OPS students wishing to apply to the SHU SLP Master’s program must complete the normal application process and will be considered equally with all other applicants.